companje/companje.nl/pages/asp.md

 ```

 # HTTP Error 401.3 - Unauthorized
 solution: Edit permissions of site in IIS Manager.
-Add IUSR with the default rights (read&execute, list folder contents, read)
+Add *IUSR* with the default rights (read&execute, list folder contents, read)
+(you might need to add IIS_IUSRS too?).

 # ASP Error: ADODB.Connection error '800a0e7a' Provider cannot be found.
 It may not be properly installed.
 Also error code 126 in ODBC connection.
 Solution "Enable 32-bit applications" needs to be enabled in the connection pool for the website, within IIS Manager 7.